-In this informative guide we have put together detailed answers to some of the most frequently asked questions which we hope will be of help to you to apply for a grant, should you need to.
+In this informative guide we have put together detailed answers to some of the most frequently asked questions which we hope will be of help to you in applying for a grant, should you need to.

 What exactly is a Disabled Facilities Grant?

-It is a Government funded grant administered by Local Councils / Authorities awarded to disabled individuals or those suffering from reduced mobility who need to have necessary adaptions made to their home to improve the quality of their everyday lives.
+It’s a Government-funded grant administered by Local Councils / Authorities awarded to disabled individuals or those suffering from reduced mobility who need to have necessary adaptions made to their homes to improve the quality of their everyday lives.

 Am I eligible for a Disabled Facilities Grant?

-As the name suggests, this grant is only available to households that have someone with a disability living there, even if this person is a tenant in a property that you own and is renting it from you.
+As the name suggests, this grant is only available to households with someone living with a disability there, even if this person is a tenant in a property that you own and is renting it from you.